sberl/supersid/docs/SuperSIDonRaspi3.md

     $ python3 -u find_alsa_devices.py -t=external -d="plughw:CARD=Dongle,DEV=0" 2>&1 | grep OK
 ```

-Let us assume, you got the output below (actually it is much longer, this is just an interresting snippet).
+Let us assume, you got the output below (actually it is much longer, this is just an interesting snippet).

 Select a combination with properties in this order: